jsardo9/PokerInterface/README.md

 # PokerInterface
- Texas Hold'em interface for multiple AI and human players to paly at a single table.
+ Texas Hold'em interface for multiple AI and human players to play at a single table.